BendyLand/prog-lang/think-lang/README.md

 By eliminating **all** primitive types, the language will be able to condense all of the developer's input into a single type that represents the raw *data* to be examined at execution time.
 Left on its own, this is not very useful.

-In addition to the "data" type, `Think` will include a variety of collection types.
-It is  the combination of these collections, as well as the operations provided by the keywords, which allow logical operations to be evaluated.
+In addition to the "data" type, `Think` includes a variety of collection types.
+It is the combination of these collections, as well as the operations provided by the keywords, which allow logical expressions to be evaluated.

 <!-- TODO: "Consider providing more examples of how this single "data" type would be used in practice.
 This will help readers visualize its application better." - Prof. GPT -->